 – Programming Skills Challenge: One robot using sensors to run autonomously

 – Online Challenges: Unique contests using CAD, animation, essays, and more

 – More than 10,000 teams from 32 countries playing in over 750 tournaments

-The CC Shambots Vex Robotics team consists of five smaller teams of 5-8 students with each team designing, building and programming their own robot from the Vex kit.
-In 2017-2018, there are 30 students competing for the CC Shambots.
-Thus, CC fields 5 robot teams at each local tournament and one or more of the teams can qualify for the state and world competitions, held in East Lansing and Louisville, Kentucky.
+The CC Shambots Vex Robotics team consists of three smaller teams of 3-4 students with each team designing, building and programming their own robot from the Vex kit.
+In 2018-2019, there are 13 students competing for the CC Vex Shambots.
+Thus, CC fields 3 robot teams at each local tournament and one or more of the teams can qualify for the state and world competitions, held in East Lansing and Louisville, Kentucky.
 In 2017, the 2030A CC Shambots Vex team won the Excellence Award at both the State and World Vex Robotics Competitions.